 The Office of the General Counsel (OGC) is responsible for representing and providing legal advice to Oregon State University.
 They attorneys in OGC, as well as outside counsel engaged by OGC, serve in an advisory capacity with a focus on collaboration and prevention.
 OSU is best served when employees seeking legal advice contact OGC early and provide full information on relevan facts, goals and timelines.
 As holistic and strategic advisors, OGC attorneys are most effective when they are fully integrated and informed.
 For more on OGC's philosophy visit: https://leadership.oregonstate.edu/general-counsel/philosophy-statement.

-The Office of the General Counsel includes five attorneys: the General Counsel, two Associate General Counsels, and two Assistant General Counsels.
-The General Counsel reports to the President and the Provost.
+The OGC includes six attorneys: the General Counsel, two Senior Associate General Counsels, one Associate General Counsel, and two Assistant General Counsels.
+The General Counsel reports to the President and the Board of Trustees.
 As a member of the President's Cabinet, the General Counsel participates in Cabinet deliberations and recommendations to the President on policy issues before the University.

 - A subpoena related to the recipient’s responsibilities as an OSU employee;